 - Rare disease studies by using a curated graph containing mutations associated with the disease

-- GRAF Aligner – maps sample reads against a Genome Graph Reference, implicitly considering many alternate haplotypes at each locus, thereby minimizing reference bias.
+- GRAF™ Aligner – maps sample reads against a Genome Graph Reference, implicitly considering many alternate haplotypes at each locus, thereby minimizing reference bias.

-- GRAF Variant Caller – enables integrated calling of SNPs and INDELs, as well as structural variants present in the Genome Graph.
+- GRAF™ Variant Caller – enables integrated calling of SNPs and INDELs, as well as structural variants present in the Genome Graph.

-Seven Bridges GRAF is powered by a directed acyclic graph-based data structure and is a fundamental rethinking of the representation of genomic variation that impacts health.
+Seven Bridges GRAF™ Suite utilizes advanced data structures to generate directed acyclic graphs and is a fundamental rethinking of how genomic variation data is represented.
 Unlike standard linear references, this structure makes use of information from an entire population to characterize genetic variants with unprecedented accuracy.
-Graph structures have the potential to learn from every new person sequenced, meaning that the graph-based reference can improve with each additional genome.
+Graph structures have the potential to learn from every new individual sequenced, meaning that the graph-based reference can improve with each additional genome.
 Better still, this improvement happens with only minimal increases in file size, allowing analysis of genomes at population scale.

-A graph genome reference can contain both small variants (SNPs and indels up to several dozen base-pairs in length) and the larger structural variants, which are typically difficult to deal with using short-read sequencing.
-Consequently, graph references provide the means to both accurately detect structural variation and reduce the errors in causes in small variant calls.
+A graph genome reference can contain both small variants (SNPs and indels up to several dozen base-pairs in length) and the larger structural variants, which are typically difficult to identify using short-read sequencing technologies.
+Consequently, graph references provide a framework to both accurately detect structural variation and reduce the error rate in calling small variants.

 Graph structures enable accurate variant calling

-GRAF enables accurate variant calling — the process of determining the set of genomic variants present in a sample.
-Current state-of-the-art variant callers are based around local reassembly of reads mapped in the region surrounding a putative variant.
-This approach significantly boosts the accuracy of variant calls but is limited by the choice of size of the reassembly region, and the size of the expected assembled contig.
-Set these values too small, and the results are compromised, while too large values tend to be computationally prohibitive.
+Seven Bridges GRAF™ Suite enables accurate variant calling — the process of determining the set of genomic variants present in a sample.
+Current state-of-the-art variant callers are based on local reassembly of reads mapped in the region surrounding a putative variant.
+This approach significantly improves the accuracy of variant calls but is limited by the choice of size of the reassembly region, and the size of the expected assembled contig.
+If these values are set too small, variants can be missed.
+If these values are set too big, it can be computationally prohibitive.

-Using GRAF can alleviate this issue, as reads (partially) aligned to a known variant edge allow a better adaptive selection of the necessary reassembly window as the edge from a graph reference carries the information regarding its size.
-Furthermore, GRAF enables a completely different paradigm in variant calling — for the variants present in the graph, we already have the sequence and the location, thus it will be possible to directly genotype against the graph.
+Using GRAF™ can alleviate these issues, as reads which are partially aligned to a known variant edge allow for better adaptive selection of the necessary reassembly window as the edge from a graph reference contains information regarding its size.
+Furthermore, GRAF™ enables a completely different paradigm in variant calling — for variants present in the graph, sequence and the location information is known, thus it is possible to genotype directly against the graph.

-The GRAF Aligner utilizes a pan-genome graph structure, created by augmenting the reference genome with a set of known variations, significantly alleviating the effects of reference bias.
-The graph incorporates variants from a variety of sources, including the 1,000 Genomes Project and Simons Genome Diversity Project.
-By preserving all the variant information, GRAF facilitates better alignment than linear alternatives, resulting in more accurate variant calls.
+The GRAF™ Aligner utilizes a pan-genome graph structure, created by augmenting the reference genome with a set of known variations, significantly reducing the effects of reference bias.
+The graph genome incorporates variants from a variety of sources, including the 1,000 Genomes Project and the Simons Genome Diversity Project.
+By preserving all of the variant information, GRAF™ facilitates better alignment than linear alternatives, resulting in more accurate variant calls.